Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Spain is the most popular European country for British expats, with well over 350,000 British citizens officially registered as living there (though it is estimated that up to a million Brits are living in Spain).

-A British citizen can move to Spain through the following routes:
+A British citizen can also move to Spain through the following routes:

 Spanish authorities have announced that one of the following must apply if you wish to move to Spain as a worker:

-It is important to note that if you will be employed by a Spanish company, they must complete your visa application on your behalf.
+It is important to note that if you will be employed by a Spanish company, they must complete your work and residence authorisation application on your behalf.
+You must then apply for the relevant visa from your local Spanish embassy.

 If you wish to move to Spain as a worker and your family will be joining you, you will need to meet additional financial requirements.
 You will need to show that you have an extra £500 per month for each family member.